System Deployment Image

-A System Deployment Image (aka SDI) is a file format used primarily with Microsoft products to contain an arbitrary disk image, including boot sector information.
+A System Deployment Image (SDI) is a file format used primarily with Microsoft products to contain an arbitrary disk image, including boot sector information.

 Description

 The System Deployment Image (SDI) file format is often used to allow the use of a virtual disk for startup or booting.
 Some versions of Microsoft Windows allow for "RAM booting", which is essentially the ability to load an SDI file into memory and then boot from it.
 The SDI file format also lends itself to network booting using the Preboot Execution Environment (PXE).
 Another usage is hard disk imaging.

 The SDI file itself is partitioned into the following sections: